marcpinet/nyaadownloader/README.md

 # bulk-download-from-nyaa.si

 My first scrapper!
-It is focused on making simplier to bulk download torrents from Nyaa.si
+It is focused on making easier to bulk download torrents/transfer magnets from Nyaa.si

 <h1> How it Works </h1>
 Everything is written into the script as a comment if you need some explainations. <br>